monetashi-io/io.monetashi.yesod/README.md

 # io.monetashi.yesod

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Foundational reusable patterns

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Monetashi

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.